Overview of superconductivity in field-cooled magnetic materials: SUPERCONDUCTIVITY IN FIELD-COOLED SPIN-1/2 ANTIFERROMAGNETS

 0.1 cm We represent the Fermi operators, the spin of the itinerant electrons and the density operators of sublattice A electrons in terms of the Schwinger-bosons ($\varphi_{i,\sigma}, \varphi_{i,\sigma}^+$) and slave fermions ($h_i, h_i^+,d_i,d_i^+$).
-The Bose fields are doublets $(\sigma=1,2)$ without charge, while fermions are spinless with charges 1 ($d_i$) and -1 ($h_i$):
+The Bose fields are doublets $(\sigma=1,2)$ without charge, while fermions are spinless with charges 1 ($d_i$) and -1 ($h_i$).
+In terms of the new fields one obtains the Hamiltonian of free fermions ($h^+,h,d^+,d$)\cite{Karchev17}